yaydede/toolbox/YA_TextBook.md

   (\#eq:6-11)
 \end{equation}

 This function will not have a smooth transitions at the knots, $z.$, which brings us to a regression **spline, which is a piecewise regression model** with a smooth transition at the knots.
 First, let's see how a piecewise regression works with an example.
-To show evidence of nonlinearity between short and long-term interest rates, [Pfann et al (1996)](https://www.sciencedirect.com/science/article/abs/pii/0304407695017542) estimates the following piecewise linear model:
+To show evidence of nonlinearity between short and long-term interest rates, [@PFANN1996149] estimates the following piecewise linear model:

 \begin{equation}
 y=\beta_{0}+\beta_{1} x+\beta_{2}(x-\kappa)_{+}+\varepsilon